 There is no shortage of lemon drizzle cake recipes around, but how many feature the bright flavor of jalapeño pepper?
-This is not your everyday drizzle cake – this is one that tickles those taste buds in totally different ways than the norm.
+This is not your everyday drizzle cake – this one tickles those taste buds in totally different ways than the norm.

 That said, this jalapeño lemon drizzle cake is delicate enough to serve up for afternoon tea or as a breakfast treat.
 The overall heat infuses throughout the cake due to the fact that the jalapeño is blended and then added to the batter.
 It’s a smooth heat with a citrusy kick.
 Jalapeños have that bright bite to them and it pairs oh so well with the extreme citrusy tang of lemon.